5 Minute Read

 Let’s set the record straight.
 Let’s understand what God was really saying through Moses.

 For starters, Exodus 21:23-25 isn’t the only time that “an eye for an eye” appears in Scripture.
 It also appears in Leviticus 24:19-20 and Deuteronomy 19:21.

 If you will read those verses, and the chapter in which those verses appear, you will notice that they were not written to individuals.
 Those chapters were written for the Israelite judicial system.
 The “eye for an eye” principle was never intended for an individual to carry out.
 It was for the judicial system.

 Further, we never have an instance in the Old Testament where this principle was literally carried out.
 Do you know why?
 Because it was never intended to be taken literally.
 Do you know what the principle of “an eye for an eye” was?
 It stated that the punishment inflicted upon a criminal should equal the crime.

 If a man killed someone with malice and aforethought, he should not go free or be lightly punished.
 The “eye for an eye” principle stated that he should receive a fair punishment that is equal to his crime.
 Otherwise, citizens would see that crime is treated lightly and criminal behavior would grow.

 On the other hand, if a man’s ox strayed into a neighbor’s field and caused minimal damage, the owner of the ox should be required, by the judicial system, to make amends.
 If the landowner, whose property was damaged, had anger management problems and wanted to kill the owner of the ox, the “eye for an eye” principle would protect the ox owner.
-The “eye for an eye” principle said that the punishment should be equal to the crime.
+This principle did not allow a life for minimal property damage.
+Instead, it insisted that the punishment should be equal to the crime.